 From January 2000, I actively resumed my former interest in ‘ancient times’ by spending four years working for Wessex Archaeology on field excavations and as one of two people in the Media & Communications department, producing the quality magazine Insite and working with the international media to present archaeological discoveries to a global audience.
-After leaving Wessex Archaeology, I wrote extensively about monuments such as Stonehenge and Silbury Hill on my Eternal Idol site, which is temporarily offline as I write this in December 2015.
+After leaving Wessex Archaeology, I wrote extensively about monuments such as Stonehenge and Silbury Hill on my Eternal Idol site, which is temporarily offline.

 My written investigations resulted in an enormous amount of favourable publicity in the worldwide media, then in 2009, I became the author of The Missing Years of Jesus, a book examining William Blake’s celebrated poem And Did Those Feet In Ancient Time? better known today as the words to our unofficial national anthem Jerusalem.
 The publication of this book in hardback, paperback, translation and on Kindle led to still more media coverage and to requests for interviews and personal appearances, such is the fascination with the idea that Christ once visited Britain during that period of eighteen years when he is inexplicably absent from the canonical Biblical accounts.